Alzheimer’s and Driving in the UK: Navigating Transportation Challenges

 1. Public Transportation: Use buses, trams, trains, or underground services in your area.
 Public transportation is a reliable and cost-effective option for getting around.
 Familiarise yourself with the routes and schedules in advance.

-2. Community Transportation Services: Many communities offer specialised transportation services for seniors and disabled individuals.
+2. Community Transportation Services: Many communities offer specialised transportation services for and disabled individuals.
 These services often provide door-to-door pick-up and drop-off, accommodating specific needs.
 Contact your local council or organisation to inquire about such services.

 Exploring alternative transport options can allow individuals with Alzheimer’s disease to maintain their mobility and independence while ensuring the safety of themselves and others on the road.